alipirpiran/System-Monitor/README.md

  System Monitor, created with Socket.IO, Express, Cron

-when a client connects to application server, new socket connection oppens,and a cron job start. server send information of system base on config.js[refreshRate], by default it sends information every 10 secconds.<br>
+when a client connects to application server, new socket connection oppens, and a cron job start. server send information of system base on config.js[refreshRate], by default it sends information every 10 secconds.<br>
 you can config which information you want to get by editing config/config.js<br>
 Server only have one cron job that sends information to all connected clients.if all clients disconnect from server, cron job become destroyed.